 And then, late in 2001, I met Mark, who became the love of my life.
 He was amazing and wonderful and sexy and intelligent and I loved him terribly.
 We began cohabiting in 2002 through 2010 and we were married on Valentine’s Day weekend 2004 with several thousand other same-sex couples in San Francisco’s City Hall.

 North Carolina-The Revenge (2005-present):

 In June of 2005, Mark and I finally escaped Sodom by the Bay and moved back to North Carolina, landing in Charlotte for one very surreal and somewhat depressing year, and then buying a house in Winston-Salem.
 From 2009 to 2011, we also owned a 110-year-old second home in Pittsburgh.

 In August 2007, I entered the Master of Library and Information Studies program at UNCG.
 I graduated in December, 2009, got the first job I applied for and wanted, and was suddenly very surprised to realize that I had become tenure-track university faculty working as a digital librarian.
 I don’t think anyone saw that coming a few years ago.

 Mark and I split up in March 2011.
 There’s no animosity and we remain friends, but our lives have moved in two different directions.
 It was one of the most difficult things I’ve ever gone through and it was immediately followed by more heartbreak as my mom started developing symptoms of Alzheimer’s a few weeks later and moved into a nursing home several months after that.
-My dad died early in 2013 and now my life is a little bit stressful as I watch out for my mom and try to start shutting down the life they built together…while just having shut down the life Mark and I built together too.
+My dad died early in 2013 and life became rather stressful as I watched out for my mom and started shutting down the life they built together…while just having shut down the life Mark and I built together too.
 I more or less moved back to Greensboro in 2013 and sold the house in Winston-Salem in 2015.
 My mom died in 2018.